60/64/175 - ELEMENTS OF COMPUTER SCIENCES

 Students will learn the basis of the informatics language.

 Student will be able to tackle further courses requiring informatics and programming knowledges.
-They will learn autonomous problem solving for elementary programming, for boolean logic, for binary conversion.
+They will learn autonomous problem solving for elementary programming.
+They will learn how to analyze simple programs written in C and the bases of BlockChain working principles.

 -Knowledge of computer and operating systems at user level.